Using Version Control in Studio Pro

 Select Version Control > Merge Changes Here, after that you can select Port fix or Merge feature branch options.
 For more information on merge settings, see Merge Dialog.

 Reverting changes works for changes that have not been committed yet.
-Changes that have been committed can never be deleted.
-However, you can apply the changes ‘in reverse’ and commit that.
-This feature is called ‘Reverse merging’ in Studio Pro.
+Changes that have been committed and pushed to the server can never be deleted from the history.
+However, you can make another commit to revert the changes.
+This feature is called Reverse commit in Studio Pro.

-7.2.4 Replacing the Main Line with a Branch Line
+Replacing the Main Line with a Branch Line

 There are two methods for fully replacing your main line with a branch line.

-The first method is to merge the entire branch line into the main line, essentially replacing the main line contents with the branch line contents).
+The first method is to merge the entire branch line into the main line, essentially replacing the main line contents with the branch line contents.
 This works as long as the branch line is up to date with the main line (to avoid conflicts).
 To do this, follow these steps:

 1. Select Version Control > Merge Changes Here > Merge feature branch.